You have to see it believe it. This natural beauty is something you have to experience in person, and it’s just a four-hour drive from Toronto.

 How long does it take to hike?

 The hike to the Grotto and Indian Head Cove is roughly one hour round trip, according to Parks Canada.
-“This provides more than enough time to explore the Grotto, Indian Head Cove and the the surrounding area of Georgian Bay Shoreline before returning to your car.”
+“This provides more than enough time to explore the Grotto, Indian Head Cove and the surrounding area of Georgian Bay Shoreline before returning to your car.”

 The Grotto is a very popular attraction.
 Parking space is limited and quickly fills up.
 The time slot parking limits help to ensure there is access to enjoy a Grotto experience.
 Reservations allow you to plan your trip in advance.